julelang/manual/src/introduction/operators.md

 | `++` | Equals to += 1 as suffix | lvalue arithmetic++ |
 | `--` | Equals to -= 1 as suffix | lvalue arithmetic-- |

-## Integer Overflow

-Integer overflow is not checked in any way in Jule.
-To detect an integer overflow, Jule developers must place check mechanisms in suspicious locations or implement the necessary runtime checks themselves.

-Unsigned integer values ​​are handled the same way in Go.\
-From Go Language Specification:
-> For unsigned integer values, the operations +, -, *, and << are computed modulo 2n, where n is the bit width of the unsigned integer's type.
-Loosely speaking, these unsigned integer operations discard high bits upon overflow, and programs may rely on "wrap around".

-For shifting operators, discards high and low bits upon overflow.
-If bitsize exceeds, integer always will be zero.

 ## Comparison Operators

 | Operator | Description |